 In the case of a DC converter station supplying active power to the national electricity transmission system, or a user system, from an external system or generating unit(s), the maximum amount of active power transferable from a DC converter station at the GEP (or in the case of an embedded DC converter station at the user system entry point), as declared by the DC converter station owner, expressed in whole MW, or in MW to one decimal place.

 Restoration Contractor As defined in the Grid Code.

-Restoration Plan A plan produced, agreed and signed by NGESO, network operators, restoration contractors and transmission licensees to restart the system in the event of a total or partial shutdown.
+Restoration Plan A plan produced, agreed and signed by the ISOP, network operators, restoration contractors and Licensees to restart the system in the event of a total or partial shutdown.